-Supporting the EU’s policy of Open Science, EOSC aims to give the EU a global lead in research data management and ensure that European scientists enjoy the full benefits of data-driven science.
+Supporting the EU’s policy of open science, the European Open Science Cloud (EOSC) aims to give the EU a global lead in research data management and ensure that European scientists enjoy the full benefits of data-driven science.

-To achieve the ambitious objectives of EOSC, a governance structure was put in place, bringing together public funders (from Member States, Associated States and the European Commission) and the EOSC stakeholders (researchers, service providers, industry, public sector and other users).
-The 3-tier structure includes:
+To achieve the ambitious objectives of EOSC, an interim governance structure was put in place for 2018-2020, bringing together public funders (from Member States, Associated States and the European Commission) and the EOSC stakeholders (researchers, service providers, industry, public sector and other users).
+The 3-tier structure included:

 - a Governance Board, consisting of representatives from the Member States and the European Commission who jointly decide the future of EOSC